Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Develop music literacy skills with engaging spring elementary music activities for all learners.
 Update your lesson plans with creative ideas.

-April includes an abundance of fun holidays and observances that provide inspiration for your elementary music activities.
-Incorporate some of these special observances into your lesson plans to add a cohesive framework for your weekly or monthly activities.
+April has many fun holidays and observances that can spark inspiration for your elementary music activities.
+Incorporate a few of these special observances into your lesson plans to add a cohesive framework or theme for your weekly or monthly activities.

-Check the dates below, freshen up your lesson plans, and SPARK JOY in your classroom.
+Take a peek at the dates below, freshen up your lesson plans with a few fun new activities, and “spark joy” in your classroom.

 What’s in this post?
 Click to open the Table of Contents